zufre/react-create-element-cb-000/README.md

 ![Baby steps](https://media.giphy.com/media/2D4tYGhHKFYre/giphy.gif)

 Let's write some code!
 Before we start though, we need to set some things up.
 We're going to use the React (and ReactDOM) libraries, so we should include those in our code.
-Let's do that now by referencing the right files in our `index.html` file:
+If you haven't done so yet, run `npm install` to install our dependencies.
+Nowm let's add the libraries by loading the right scripts in our `index.html` file:

 ```html
 <script src="node_modules/react/dist/react.js"></script>